|Application deadline:||31st March|

 |Delivery mode:||On Campus|

-The aim of the programme is to give you a scientific understanding of the cellular and molecular biology of cancer, its epidemiology and pathology, and to place this in a clinical context.
-How this knowledge effects therapeutic approaches, and disease management will then be addressed.
+The aim of this programme is to give you a scientific understanding of the cellular and molecular biology of cancer, its epidemiology and pathology, and to place this in a clinical context.
+We will then address how this knowledge effects therapeutic approaches, and disease management.

-The programme aims to allow you to understand the research process, drawing on examples within the department and its associated clinical trials unit.
+Aiming to allow you to understand the research process, this programme draws on examples within the department and its associated clinical trials unit.
 A key part of the Masters programme is the planning, execution and reporting of a piece of independent study leading to submission of a dissertation.

-The course tries at all levels to encourage interactive rather than didactic learning and lecturing.
-Therefore, this Masters level programme will require you not only to assemble and learn facts, but also to consider some of the philosophical challenges which underlie the treatment of cancer.
+At all levels we aim to encourage interactive rather than didactic learning and lecturing.
+Therefore, as well as assembling and learning facts you will also consider some of the philosophical challenges which underlie the treatment of cancer.

-You can opt for a Postgraduate Diploma on completion of the core modules and 40 credits of optional modules, or an MSc on successful completion of the taught programme and an independently researched dissertation.
+You can opt for a Postgraduate Diploma on completion of the core modules and 40 credits of optional modules, or a Masters on successful completion of the taught programme and an independently researched dissertation.

-It is essential that candidates should have at least 6 months experience working in an oncology environment, as this is a course focused around professional practice.
-This may include experience in medicine, pharmacy and the pharmaceutical industry, nursing, radiography, clinical trials, scientific research, veterinary medicine, biostatistics and other related disciplines.
+As this programme is focused around professional practice It is essential that you have at least six months experience working in an oncology environment.
+This may include experience in medicine, surgery, pharmacy and the pharmaceutical industry, nursing, radiography, clinical trials, and other related disciplines.

-Students will also need an undergraduate degree in a suitable subject.
-This could include, but is not restricted to, the following fields: bioscience, medicine, radiography, veterinary medicine or relevant and equivalent experience/professional qualifications.
+You will also need an undergraduate degree in a suitable subject.
+This could include, but is not restricted to, the following fields: medicine, radiography, pharmacy, or relevant and equivalent experience/professional qualifications

 |CAE score:||80 (Grade A)|